gonzgonz/chef-stuff/README.md

 chef-stuff
 ==========

-some chef recipes I have put together
+some sample chef recipes I have put together .
+This is very outdated now!
+Only for testing purposes.